luizhf42/banking-app/README.md

-# banking-app
+# Banking App
- A basic banking app (ATM) built with Java.
+- A basic banking (ATM) app for studies.
+- Includes account creation and listing, deposits, withdrawals and money transfers